nexatlas/tng-assessment/Instructions.md

    - How to run the project locally.
    - Any design decisions or libraries/tools used.
    - Any known limitations or areas for improvement.

+## Good luck, and we look forward to reviewing your submission!